theworm4002/ZNC_Scripts/README.md

 # ZNC_Scripts

+To use this
+Set /configure --enable-python when compiling ZNC
-To use this checke if you have the modules dir inside your ~/.znc dir. if you do not have a modules dir, first creat it then place the module insde. then
+Add the modules dir inside your ~/.znc dir.
+Then on your irc client
 /znc loadmod modpython
 /znc loadmod [modName]